mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

-Our first mode of operation, called the datagram mode in this document, enables the client and the concentrator to exchange raw IP packets through the Multipath QUIC connection.
+Our first mode of operation, called the datagram mode in this document, enables the client and the concentrator to exchange raw IP packets through the QUIC connection.
 This is done by using the recently proposed QUIC datagram extension {{I-D.pauly-quic-datagram}}.
-In a nutshell, to send an IP packet to a remote host, the client simply passes the entire packet as a datagram to the Multipath QUIC connection established with the concentrator.
+In a nutshell, to send an IP packet to a remote host, the client simply passes the entire packet as a datagram to the QUIC connection established with the concentrator.
 The IP packet is encoded in a QUIC DATAGRAM frame, then encrypted and authenticated in a QUIC packet.
 This transmission is subject to congestion control, but the datagram that contains the packet is